SDEs with singular coefficients: The martingale problem view and the stochastic dynamics view: A Zvonkin-type transformation

+\begin{remark} It is possible to define an equivalent MP by a transformation different than the one used in Theorem \ref{thm:mart}.
+Indeed, it is enough to consider a generic transformation $\phi\in C_T D \mathcal C^{\beta+}$ which is space-invertible with inverse $\psi$, and under which one has the equivalence between $(X, \mathbb P)$ solving the MP with respect to $\mathcal L$ and $(\phi (X), \mathbb P)$ solving the MP with respect to $\tilde{\mathcal L}$, where $\tilde{ \mathcal L} \tilde f := \mathcal L f \circ \psi$.
+The issue going further would be to interpret $\tilde {\mathcal L} \tilde f = \tilde g$ as a PDE, which would need to be considered in the mild sense and will presumably require some regularity of $\phi$.
+Well-posedness of such an equation would be based on Schauder-type estimates for the time-dependent semigroup generated by the diffusive component of the operator $ \tilde{\mathcal L}$, which are far from being straightforward. \end{remark}

+From now on, let $(b^n)$ be the sequence defined in \cite[Proposition 2.4]{issoglio_russoMK}, so we know that $b^n\to b$ in $C_T\mathcal C^{-\beta}$, $b^n \in C_T \mathcal C^\gamma$ for all $\gamma \in \R$ and $b^n$ is bounded and Lipschitz.
+Recall that $\lambda>0$ has been fixed and independent of $n$, chosen such that \eqref{eq:lambda} holds.
 To conclude the section, we prove a continuity result for the transformed problem for $Y$ that will be useful when we will prove analogous continuity results for the original problem for $X$.
 Let us denote by $Y^n$ the strong solution of

 which is the counterpart of \eqref{eq:SDEY} when one replaces $b$ with $b^n$.